-Nikita Kimani (she/her) is a current IO MPS student and a Graduate Coordinator for Diversity, Equity, and Inclusion and Training and Development in the Department of Residence Life at UMD.
+Nikita Kimani (she/her) is an IO MPS alum and a Graduate Coordinator for Diversity, Equity, and Inclusion and Training and Development in the Department of Residence Life at UMD.

 What made you want to pursue a career in IO?